tskit-dev/tutorials/basics.md

-The mutation can have a {attr}`~Mutation.time` or if, as in this case, the times of mutations in the tree sequence are unknown, all mutations can have the special NaN value ``tskit.UNKNOWN_TIME``.
+The mutation can have a {attr}`~Mutation.time` or if, as in this case, the times of mutations in the tree sequence are unknown, all mutations can have the special NaN value {data}`tskit.UNKNOWN_TIME`.
 Notice that the genomic position of the mutation is not included.
 Instead, that is a property of the _site_ to which the mutation refers, in this case, site ID 0 (which happens to be at position 257):

 ```{code-cell} ipython3
 print(ts.site(0))  # For convenience, the Python API also returns the mutations at the site